 Seal the pressure cooker with the lid.
 Adjust the burner heat to maintain 15 pounds of pressure.
-Cook the roast for 12 to 15 minutes per pound of roast at 15 pounds of pressure.
+Beef roast pressure cooker time per pound of meat is approximately 12 to 15 minutes at 15 pounds of pressure.

 Release the steam and open the pressure cooker, following the manufacturer's instructions for decreasing pressure.
 Add celery and carrots, if desired.
 Replace the cover and cook for 10 minutes at 15 pounds pressure.

 Remove the roast from the cooker and allow it to rest under a foil tent for 20 minutes before slicing.